yibeisita/neuro-ai-playground/projects/01_eeg_meg_analysis/README.md

 - Brain rhythms and oscillations (alpha, beta, gamma waves)
 - Sensory processing and cognitive functions
 - Event-related potentials (ERPs) and fields (ERFs)
-- Brain disorders such as epilepsy, sleep disorders, and cognitive impairments
+- Neurological and psychiatric disorders such as epilepsy, sleep disorders, and cognitive decline

-This project provides a hands-on introduction to EEG/MEG data analysis, from raw data handling to time-frequency analysis, allowing beginners to understand both the computational and neuroscientific aspects.
+This project introduces the fundamental workflow for EEG/MEG analysis, emphasizing data loading, inspection, visualization, and basic preprocessing using real data from the official MNE sample dataset.

 ### Project Structure